myoung34/vagrant-ovirt4/README.md

   1. `password` => The password for the API.
 Required.
 String.
 No default value.
   1. `insecure` => Allow connecting to SSL sites without certificates.
 Optional.
 Bool.
 Default is `false`
   1. `debug` => Turn on additional log statements.
 Optional.
 Bool.
 Default is `false`.
-  1. `datacenter` => The name of the ovirt datacenter to create within.
-Required.
-String.
-No Default value.
   1. `template` => The name of the template to use for creation.
 Required.
 String.
 No Default value.
   1. `cluster` => The name of the ovirt cluster to create within.
 Required.
 String.
 No Default value.
   1. `console` => The type of remote viewing protocol to use.
 Required.
 String.
 No Default value.